livebook-dev/livebook/README.md

     "attached:NODE:COOKIE" (Attached node) or "embedded" (Embedded).
     Defaults to "standalone".

+  * LIVEBOOK_FILE_SYSTEM_1, LIVEBOOK_FILE_SYSTEM_2, ... - configures additional
+    file systems.
+Each variable should hold a configuration string, which must be of the form: "s3 BUCKET_URL ACCESS_KEY_ID SECRET_ACCESS_KEY".

   * LIVEBOOK_IP - sets the ip address to start the web application on.
     Must be a valid IPv4 or IPv6 address.